Nowadays with so many engine options available, it’s no wonder so many are left bewildered when faced with a new car purchase.

 The Toyota Prius has been the most popular hybrid in Australia for 14 years, but other manufacturers including Mitsubishi, Mercedes, Honda and Porsche now sell hybrids.
 When a car becomes available in petrol, diesel and hybrid variants, the diesel is usually several thousand dollars more than the petrol and the hybrid is more again.
 Maintenance costs for both engine types are also a fraction higher than petrol engines, but the real difference is in the fuel running costs.

 Let’s talk average cents per kilometre (c/km) for fuel.
 The Mazda CX-5 SUV averages 11.39c/km using petrol, yet drops to 9.13c/km using diesel.
-The petrol Mitsubishi Outlander SUV clocks 11.54c/km, but the plug-in hybrid petrol-electric Outlander averages a miserly 6.86c/km.
+The petrol Mitsubishi Outlander SUV clocks 11.54c/km, but the plug-in hybrid petrol-electric Outlander averages 6.86c/km.
 That’s a five-seat, medium-sized SUV chewing less fuel than some smaller cars and even less again if you plug the Outlander into solar panels.

 There’s plenty of options out there, you just need to do your research and check the figures.
 Save the environment, save your pockets or both… either way, hybrids are going to become more and more common in the market so keep a look out.